usmanity/usmanity.github.com/index.markdown

 title: Homepage | Muhammad Usman
 ---

-# Hello
+# Hello.
 ## I'm Muhammad Usman

-I'm a web developer living in San Francisco, this is my homepage.
+A front-end web developer living in San Francisco, this is my homepage.
 You can find out more about me or contact me here.